Absolute pitch

 Definition

 In musical scientific literature, absolute pitch (commonly known as “perfect pitch”) is defined as an ability to recognize the name of pitch chroma of a given pitch without an external reference.
-This is opposed to relative pitch, which is also a musical pitch processing skill to recognize the name of pitch chroma with an external reference.
+This is opposed to relative pitch, which is also a musical pitch processing skill that recognizes the name of pitch chroma with an external reference.
 For example, when the “C” is given as a pitch, one with a good relative pitch can easily identify or sing other chromas such as “G#”, “E”, or “B”.
-It is important to note that, in the musical context, both absolute and relative pitch refer to the recognition of pitch chroma.
-That is, simply knowing which note is higher than the other does NOT mean relative pitch in the musical context.
-Being able to tell their intervals (e.g., a major second), or a solfegio with respect to the given reference (e.g. “Sol”) is the relative perception of pitch chroma.

 Pitch chroma, not just pitch

-In a different context (e.g., psychoacoustics), the “absolute pitch” could simply mean the pitch of a given tone in an absolute sense (e.g., 440 Hz) and the “relative pitch” means a ratio of two tones (e.g., 440 Hz / 220 Hz = 1 octave = 12 semitones).
+In a different context (e.g., psychoacoustics), the “absolute pitch” could simply mean the pitch of a given tone in an absolute sense (e.g., 440 Hz), and the “relative pitch” means a ratio of two tones (e.g., 440 Hz / 220 Hz = 1 octave = 12 semitones).
 However, the recognition of pitch chroma has been considered an essential aspect in the musical context.
 But what is a pitch chroma?

 In a scientific notation of a musical pitch (e.g., “A4”, which corresponds to 440 Hz in a “concert” tuning), pitch chroma is noted in alphabets with a sharp of a flat (C, C#, D, D#, E, …, A, B♭, B) and pitch height is noted in numbers (0, 1, 2, …).
 Importantly, pitch chroma is cyclic (C, D, E, …, A, B, C, D, E, …) whereas pitch height is linear (the first octave, the second octave, …).
 See Fig 1 for illustration.

 Fig 1.
 Pitch chroma and pitch height.
 Note C3 and C4 in red.
-When you go one octave up, you get the same pitch chroma “C”, but the pitch height is increased by one.
+When you go one octave up, you get the same pitch chroma “C”, but the pitch height is increased by one. |

 Absolute pitch memory may be something else

 Long-term memory.
 A similar phenomenon exists where a specific pitch can be recalled without an external reference.
-Often, such a member can be obtained without formal musical training but only with extensive exposure (e.g., music listeners who remember the first pitch of a favorite song or engineers who absolutely remebers a test tone [1 Khz]).
+Often, such a member can be obtained without formal musical training but only with extensive exposure (e.g., music listeners who remember the first pitch of a favorite song or engineers who absolutely remember a test tone [1 kHz]).
 However, given that the absolute pitch listeners recognize pitch chroma without additional relative pitch computation, the perceptual process of absolute pitch seems to be distinctive from such a case.
-In (Kim & Knösche, 2017) , we proposed to distinguish the former as the absolute memory of pitch (i.e., without separation of height and chroma) and the latter as the absolute perception of pitch chroma.
+In (Kim & Knösche, 2017), we proposed to distinguish the former as the absolute memory of pitch (i.e., without separation of height and chroma) and the latter as the absolute perception of pitch chroma.

 Working memory.
 Some musicians with good relative pitch and very good auditory working memory may be behaviorally indistinguishable from absolute pitch listeners, as indicated in a study where auditory working memory predicted “absolute pitch learning” in adulthood (Van Hedger et al., 2015).